Videos

 In my early 20s, I—like many women—believed I had to start dieting.
 I began with Weight Watchers.
 It worked in the sense that I lost weight.
 But what I also gained was a deep-seated fear of fat.

 Then came Paleo.
-It actually was a step forward—I finally started eating more protein, in fact, more food in general which was very much needed.
+It actually was a step forward because I finally started eating more protein.
+In fact, it was helpful because I started eating more food in general which was very much needed.
 Especially once I got into strength training, I realized that those barbells won't come off the floor if I keep restricting my eating.
 But I followed the most strict version you could imagine: no grains, no dairy, no potatoes.
 I remember bingeing on coconut milk and nuts just because they were “allowed.”

 Later, I tried intermittent fasting.
-I wasn’t counting the hours, but I’d regularly delay my first meal until late morning—after teaching a bootcamp, doing my own HIIT session, and sometimes even going for a run before eati g anything.
-My body was running on coffee, stress, and fumes.
+I wasn’t counting the hours, but I’d regularly delay my first meal until late morning after teaching a bootcamp, doing my own HIIT session, and sometimes even going for a run before eating anything.
+My body was running on coffee and adrenalin.

 Each phase came with something useful.
-I don't blame these diets–after all, it was me who chose to follow them in such an extreme way, no one forced me.
+I don't blame these diets because after all, it was me who chose to follow them in such an extreme way, no one forced me.
 But doing so also did something damaging.
 I always had a list of “bad” foods, and I was constantly trying to tighten the reins, hoping to finally find the perfect diet.

 It didn’t work.